 - Perfect harmony.
 If you never disagree, one of you is unnecessary.
 No two human beings will always see everything the same.
 Differences in needs, desires, thoughts, opinions, and more are expected–and normal.

 - No future challenges.
-Life happens whether you’re married or single.
+Life happens whether you’re married or unmarried.
 It’s almost guaranteed that one of you will get sick, a child will have serious challenges, money will be tight, or some other major stress will happen.

 - Never having to say “I’m Sorry!”
 The adage, “Love means never having to say you’re sorry” is wrong!
 Both you and your spouse will make mistakes.
 Both of you will need to become good forgivers if you want to have a successful marriage.